Innmind/OperatingSystem/documentation/use_cases/filesystem.md

 This operation is a bit like an `array_reduce` as you can keep a state record between each calls of the callable via the first argument (here `0`, but it can be anything) and the argument of your callable will be the previous value returned by `$continuation->continue()`.

+> [!WARNING]
-**Important**: since there is no builtin way to watch for changes in a directory it checks the directory every second, so use it with care.
+> since there is no builtin way to watch for changes in a directory it checks the directory every second, so use it with care.
 Watching an individual file is a bit safer as it uses the `tail` command so there is no `sleep()` used.